Ringing in the Ears in Atlanta

 - muscle spasms.
 They can occur in either one of the two tiny muscles that are attached to the middle ear bones.
 During muscle spams, tinnitus may be intermittent.
 Other times, the ENT doctor can also hear the patient’s sounds during the physical examination.

-When people subjectively say they have ringing in the ears, it is most commonly due to inner ear problems.
+When people say they have ringing in the ears, it is most commonly due to inner ear problems.
 When the inner ear becomes damaged, or during the loss of the tiny hair cells, tinnitus may occur.
-Oftentimes, the pitch that someone with tinnitus hears often coincides with the area of maximum hearing loss.
+Oftentimes, the pitch that someone with tinnitus hears coincides with the area of maximum hearing loss.

 How to Prevent Tinnitus

-While it may not always be possible to prevent tinnitus, there are a few things you can do to minimize your chances of tinnitus.
+While it may not always be possible to prevent tinnitus, there are a few things you can do to minimize your chances of developing tinnitus.